hashicorp/terraform-guides/infrastructure-as-code/k8s-vault-config/README.md

 1. Queue a plan for the k8s-vault-configuation workspace in TFE by clicking the "Queue Plan" button in the upper right corner of your workspace.
 1. On the Latest Run tab, you should see a new run.
 If the plan succeeds, you can view the plan and verify that the Vault Kubernetes authentication method will be created when you apply your plan.
 1. Click the "Confirm and Apply" button to actually deploy the authentication method.

+## Next Steps
+1. Provision some Kubernetes pods and services using the [k8s-services](../../self-serve-infrastructure/k8s-services) configuration in this repository.

 ## Cleanup
 Execute the following steps to delete Vault Kubernetes authentication method from your Kubernetes cluster.